Public Art Trail 2026

 Long Table Sessions

-The Long Table Sessions are a low-key event series for students to drop-in, hang out, and get creative!
-There is no pressure to stay for the whole time.
-No materials or prior creative experience required – this is open to anyone and everyone.
-You don't have to be an artist.
-Rock up to use all of our materials and be guided by gentle facilitation, or bring along something of your own that you’ve been working on!
+The Long Table Sessions are for students, led by students.
+This is a low-key space to drop-in, vibe, and get creative!
+There is no pressure to stay the whole time.
+We welcome everyone – you don't have to be an artist!
+No materials or prior creative experience is required as Student Artists will share their creative skills and materials with you.
+Rock up and be guided by gentle facilitation or bring something along of your own that you’ve been working on!

 Location: Building 12, Level 4, City Campus (the long tables behind the RMIT Store before the RUSU office)